 Do I need to restrict my activities?

-Should my children or other close relatives be screened for this condition, and should I meet with a genetic counselor?
+Should my children or other first-degree relatives be screened for this condition, and should I meet with a genetic counselor?

 How will other conditions that I have or medications I take affect my heart problem?